How Do Digital Advertising Auctions Impact Product Prices?: Introduction

 Digital advertising facilitates the matching of consumers and advertisers online.
-Large platforms utilize their extensive consumer data to connect online shoppers with their preferred products and brands.
-In turn, advertisers join these platforms in order to target a wider range of potential consumers beyond their existing customer base.
+Large platforms utilize their extensive consumer data to connect online shoppers with their preferred firms and products.
+In turn, advertisers join these platforms in order to target a wide range of potential consumers beyond their existing customer base.
+As a result, sponsored content is ubiquitous on the Internet: advertising makes up nearly all the revenue of search engines and social media platforms, a growing fraction of the revenue of retail platforms such as Amazon and Instacart, and a large fraction of other retail platforms' revenue, such as Alibaba's Taobao marketplace.

-Large digital platforms also enjoy significant market power, which has raised regulatory concerns.
-In a recent report, the UK Competition \& Markets Authority argues: \begin{quote} ``Where an advertising platform has market power [...] advertiser bids in its auctions are higher, resulting in higher prices.
-In addition, the platforms may be able to use levers including the use of reserve prices or mechanisms such as automated bidding to extract more rent from advertisers. [...]

-Higher advertising prices matter because they represent increased costs to the firms producing goods and services which are purchased by consumers.
-We would expect these costs to be passed through to consumers in terms of higher prices for goods and services, even if the downstream market is highly competitive."
-(See \cite{cma20} 6.19, 6.20, p 314.) \end{quote}

-Indeed, digital platforms typically organize the competition for attention among advertisers through an auction-based allocation mechanism.
-As the market for digital advertising has grown and become more complex, digital platforms and other advertising intermediaries often implement bidding on behalf of advertisers.
-These intermediaries run managed campaigns for advertisers, choosing how to bid across numerous opportunities to create matches.
-These managed campaigns are implemented through auto-bidding algorithms that bid on behalf of the advertisers with certain objectives and relevant constraints explicitly stated.\footnote{A recent literature has developed around autobidding algorithms when the bidders formulate their objective outside of the class of quasilinear utility models in mechanism design.
-For example, the bidder may seek to maximize return on investments and have budget or spending constraints. \citet{agga19}, \citet{bals21}, and \citet{deng21} offer excellent introductions this rapidly growing research area.}
+The role of these platforms' proprietary datasets becomes apparent when we decompose the value of digital paid traffic across the web.
+Google, Meta, Amazon, and other platforms place advertising \emph{directly} on their own sites (through sponsored search results, stories, and products) and also serve as \emph{intermediaries} that place advertising on third-party sites.
+The most recent data from public filings show that nearly $60\%$ of the worldwide digital advertising revenue (which exceeds $\$600$ billion) accrued on the platforms' own websites \citep{lebo23}.
+In particular, Google received revenues of $\$191$ billion from digital advertising on its own sites, (e.g., google.com, youtube.com, etc.) and merely $\$33$ billion from ad placement on third-party websites.\footnote{See Google's 2023 financial report to the Securities and Exchange Commission, available at\\ \url{https://www.statista.com/study/163755/alphabet-google-annual-report-2023}.} Thus, the majority of revenue accrues precisely where the deployment of proprietary data is completely unrestricted and not accessible to competing marketers.
+Indeed, the evolution of this marketplace suggests a reversal in the traditional assumptions on asymmetric information in digital advertising.